Johnny Manziel Enjoyed His Florida Vacation; But Is NFL In Future Plans?

 The college football world began its drastic strip of old-time football and its tactics with Johnny Manziel leading Texas A&M to a massive upset over the Alabama Crimson Tide on November 10, 2012.
 Manziel, who would later win the Heisman Trophy as a red-shirt freshman (first freshman in history), helped set the blueprint on how to defeat Nick Saban’s powerhouse Alabama team; utilizing spread-offense principles with a mobile quarterback who can throw.
 The sky appeared to not be the limit for Manziel, as he finished his 2013 season with 4800 yards total offense and 46 touchdowns.
 A first round draft selection in the 2014 NFL Draft was all but certified, and that thinking came true for Manziel as he was drafted by the Cleveland Cavaliers as the 22nd pick in the first round.

 But tough times laid ahead for Manziel, as he struggled in his first season with the Browns.
 Although he only played in five games and started two, he completed 18-35 (51.4 percent), 175 yards passing and zero touchdowns to two interceptions.
 Manziel’s struggles would spill over into his second and final season with the Browns, in which he performed better on the field (57.8 percent passing, 1500 yards, seven touchdowns and five interceptions), but his partying habits and lack of preparation would become a concern for the Browns organization.
-In March of 2016, Manziel was released and he did not play a down in the NFL this season.
+March of 2016, Manziel was released and he did not play a down in the NFL this season.

 But Manziel’s partying ways haven’t slowed down, which makes many wonder does he have the itch to play in the NFL this season.
 Below, is a video of Manziel’s Snapchat chronicles not too long ago from his vacation to Florida.
 In the video, Manziel is drinking with friends, partying and smoking a cigarette (not harmless, but doesn’t help).